Ti1en/Laravel_BookManager/README.md

 ## Description

-Laravel BookManager is a web application that allows users to manage a collection of books.
-Users can create, view, update, and delete book records.
+Laravel BookManager is a web application that allows users to manage a collection of books, for example, tracking the books they have read.
+Users can create, view, update, and delete book records, as well as add book cover images to the records.
 This project serves as an example of using Laravel for building CRUD functionalities.

 ## Features